mitranim/fpx/docs/html/partials/fun.md

 ### `juxt(...funs)`

-Returns a function that calls all `funs`, returning the results as a list.
-It passes the same arguments to each fun.
+Returns a function that calls all `funs`, passing the same arguments, returning the results as a list.

-Name taken from a similar
+Name taken from Clojure's version: <a href="https://clojuredocs.org/clojure.core/juxt" target="_blank">`clojure.core/juxt`</a>.
-<a href="https://clojuredocs.org/clojure.core/juxt" target="_blank">function</a>
-in Clojure.
 Short for "juxtapose".
 Equivalent to lodash's `_.over`.

 ```js
 const x = juxt(add, sub)